isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 * `com.adobe.aem.guides.eventing.ImsConfiguratorService.cfg.json`
 * `com.adobe.fmdita.publishworkflow.PublishWorkflowConfigurationService.xml`
-1. Ensure that the newly added files are getting covered by `filter.xml`.
+1. Ensure that the newly added files are getting covered by your `filter.xml`.
 1. Commit and push your Git changes.
 1. Run the pipeline to apply the changes on the environment.